 So if your blog earns $1,000 per month, you could expect to sell it for about $24,000 to $36,000.
-We take other things into consideration as well, that increases the value of a site beyond income, such as the quality of the traffic, quality content, social media, and email subscribers and other things that get factored in on a site by site basis.
+We take other things into consideration as well, that increases the value of a site beyond income, such as the quality of the traffic, quality content, social media, email subscribers, and other factors.

 The best way to find out what your blog could potentially sell for is to fill out the valuation form here and get a free valuation for your blog.

 7. If someone is interested in selling their blog, what can they do to ensure they get the best price for it?

-The most important things to have in place would be to ensure that your site has growing traffic and income.
+The most important things to have in place before selling your blog would be to ensure that your site has growing traffic and income.

 We like to see diversified sources for both, so a mix of organic Google search traffic as well as organic Pinterest traffic, and then a few passive revenue sources such as ad revenue, affiliate income and digital products.
 The more passive your site is, the better chances of landing a great buyer at a great price.